 *** All of the secrets we have found to making the splashiest wedding reception introductions ->

 You want your wedding introductions to rock!
 You've seen the good, the bad and the just plain awkward, but what does it take to be the best?
-This is a big moment that can either crash-and-burn or set an exciting tone for the entire evening.
+This is a big moment that can set an exciting tone for the entire evening.
 This week we look at a few critical details that will help thrill your guests and wedding party alike, making the lasting impression you are hoping for.
 We will point out the common cringe-worthy pitfalls as well as the helpful gems that will inspire cheers and lead your reception to the glory it so rightly deserves.

 1) THE RIGHT MUSIC Choosing the right introduction music is huge.
 Great song choices are the best way to heighten the introduction moment and thrill your reception guests, pumping your wedding party full of excitement which they can then burn off with glorious dance moves.
 The BEST happens when you boldly choose songs that are YOUR favourites.
 Dig through your old favourite songs and playlists to include only the songs that will give your guests something to smile about.

 2) THE RIGHT MC You may already have an MC in mind for your wedding, but that doesn't mean that they have to introduce the wedding party.
 Often the experience of the band or DJ's MC will help make this moment flow, allowing your MC an opportunity to be introduced at the end of the wedding party introductions.
 Think of the Academy Awards as an example.
 Even the best hosts like Jimmy Kimmel and Ellen have the "fancy-announcer" introduce the evening, creating a warm atmosphere and thunderous round of applause before the hosts even say their first word.
 Your Band or DJ can act as that "fancy-announcer" and leave your chosen MC to be the star they deserve to be.